 Key project activities

-Throughout the project, we will develop and implement:
+Throughout the project, we have developed and implemented:

-• A peer-to-peer training programme for children and young people, to build their capacity to participate meaningfully in public decision-making.
+• A peer-to-peer workshop programme for children and young people, to build their capacity to participate meaningfully in public decision-making.

 • Informative videos made for children by children and young people, in order to build their knowledge on their rights and how they can voice their views.